 Other claims to fame include once starring in a TV commercial for her beloved San Francisco Giants, doing voices for characters like “Stevie the Stoolie” in Mark Fiore’s Pulitzer Prize-winning political animations, and being able to imitate most accents.

-She lives in San Francisco with her husband, their twins, four chickens and two cats.
+She lives in San Francisco with her family.